Russian folklore: Folk tradition of Pre-Christian Rus' (pre-987 CE)

-The organization of early Slavic society seems largely to have been based in small towns run by a group of people rather than a single leader, and had a strong emphasis on one's family unit.
+The organisation of early Slavic society seems largely to have been based in small towns run by a group of people rather than a single leader, and had a strong emphasis on one's family unit.
 The area proposed as the homeland of Slavic peoples is roughly around modern-day Eastern European countries.
 East Slavs emerged around the Volga-Dnieper basin.
-The Oka river was a homeland to Slavic tribes from which Russian culture grew.
-South Slavic culture grew in Balkan region West Slavic people grew most likely in eastern Poland.
+The Oka River was a homeland to Slavic tribes from which Russian culture grew.
+South Slavic culture grew in Balkan region.
+West Slavic people grew most likely in eastern Poland.
 Nature played an essential role in early Slavic culture.

 One early Russian object of worship was the "Moist Mother Earth", and a later, possibly related deity was called Mokosh, whose name means "moist" and may have Finnish origins.
-Mokosh was the goddess of women, children, and animals, and was worshiped for her connection with fertility.
+Mokosh was the goddess of women, children, and animals, and was worshipped for her connection with fertility.
 Russian soil is generally too thin for robust agriculture, rainfall is infrequent and inopportunely timed in much of the area, and the growing season is relatively short.
 Fertility and moisture are therefore particularly essential to the success of Russian agriculture.
-Because from early times the Rus' had an agricultural rather than hunting or herding basis for their food production, and were not on good terms with neighboring peoples, the success of Russian society was largely dependent on the success of its agriculture.
+Because from early times the Rus' had an agricultural rather than hunting or herding basis for their food production, and were not on good terms with neighbouring peoples, the success of Russian society was largely dependent on the success of its agriculture.

 Additionally, there is thought to have been a notable focus on the feminine element in early Slavic culture, with a subsequent shift to a more patriarchal society as Christianity got a foothold in the area.
 Ancestor worship was another central aspect of tribal life, and served as a link between past and future generations.
 Animism was also a common belief, and nature and house spirits played a central role in daily tribal life.